 - Open the loft trap door on cold days to let heat in.

 - If you are away for a while (spending winter somewhere warmer perhaps) then ask a friend or relative to check on your home to make sure the water pipes have not burst or frozen.

 - Re-washer dripping taps.
 If they freeze they will block the pipe.
 It will save up to a litre of water a day and your money if it is a hot tap.

 - Make sure you know where your stop tap is and check regularly that you can turn it off easily in an emergency.

 - In very cold weather the heating will need to be on low or set to come on a couple of times a day, especially if you are going away.
 Most modern boilers have a frost protection thermostat that turns on automatically if the temperature drops to a level that will cause your pipes to freeze.

 Water damage? - contact the experts

-For help or information regarding damp problems or water damage to your property from a frozen water pipe, contact Wise Property Care today on 0800 65 22 678 or contact us online via our contact form.
+For help or information regarding damp problems or water damage to your property from a frozen water pipe, call Wise Property Care today or contact us online via our contact form.